smartprocure/futil-js/README.md

 #### sets
 Creates a function that will set a lens with the provided value

+#### setsWith
+Takes an iteratee and lens and creates a function that will set a lens with the result of calling the iteratee with the provided value

 #### flip
 Takes a lens and negates its value